Sleeping bags and inflatable mattresses are both excellent sleeping options for camping and other outdoor activities…

 Then, in the morning when it’s time to move on, it’s another job to roll up the bag and deflate the mattress separately.

 An inflatable air mattress won’t be as difficult to inflate which means that after a long day of hiking you can be comfortable and snug much sooner.

 Air mattresses take up more floor space than an inflatable sleeping bag, so if you’re camping with others or you have a small tent, things could get a little cramped.

 An inflatable sleeping bag is basically the size of a person, meaning you can fit more of them inside a tent.

 What are the benefits of separate air mattresses?

 Inflatable mattresses are made with polyester materials and FiberTech.
 In other words, they are synthetic beds.

-Air mattresses need an air pump to work.
+Air mattresses need an air pump to work (although you can inflate one without a pump in a fix).
 You can’t inflate them to the required pressure with just your lungs.
 They are portable and very light, when deflated.